mssohail/epistasis-inference/README.md

-This repository contains codes and data accompanying the paper ""
+This repository contains codes and data accompanying the paper "Inferring epistasis from genetic time-series data" doi: